A bargain buy - plus a signed

 MORE readers are following this site, with one fan in the Emirates welcoming my attacks on what he calls 'the world's idiots.'

-We've now been up and running for over three years, and our fan base includes several media professionals, many of them senior executives.
+We've now been up and running for over six years, and our fan base includes several media professionals, many of them senior executives.

 Among the latest devotees are a Caribbean newspaper editor, a media professional in the Middle East, a Cuban businessman, and several British professionals from the Home Counties and the North.